 Learn more about Mario's Natural World.

 Develop your own modular worlds inspired by popular toys and games like Legos and Minecraft.
 Bring digital creations to life by constructing pixelated structures in three dimensions.
-Use Lego figures to create stop-motion animation and pull distinctive prints from the bubbled surface of each brick.
+Use Lego figures to create stop-motion animation and pull distinctive prints from the surface of each brick.
 Explore spaces around Oakland and work with your team to recreate their materials and silhouettes in Minecraft.

 Learn more about Building with Blocks.

-Learn more about Drawing Studio.
+Learn more about Dungeons and Dragonflies.

 Explore the world of massive plant eaters, vicious carnivores, ancient insects, and prehistoric plants!
 Discover dinosaurs and the world they lived in with hands-on activities including digging for fossils and making a fossil cast.
 Work in teams to piece together evidence from the past to identify fossils of plants, animals, and more.
 Use real tools like a paleontologist to mold mystery fossil pieces together.
 Investigate how modern animals compare to dinosaurs and other animals from millions of years ago.